-In September 2014 a study was done with severe alcoholic hepatitis patients showing that granulocyte colony-stimulating factor (GCSF) can be used to improve their survival.
+In September 2014 a study with severe alcoholic hepatitis patients showed that granulocyte colony-stimulating factor (GCSF) improves their survival.

-GCSF has to be administered intramuscularly; it is an expensive prescription drug.
+The physician administers GCSF intramuscularly; it is an expensive prescription drug.
 The best treatment for alcoholic hepatitis is still prevention (cut out all alcoholic drinks).
 As you see in about 20% of cases administering GCSF was not effective.
 On the short-term GCSF treatment can improve survival, but ultimately alcoholic hepatitis remains a killer, and this treatment is not necessarily a cure on the long-term, especially if liver damage has gone too far.

 Reference: Am J Gastroenterol.
 2014, Sept 109(9):1417-23.